Exploring the Legends of Pacific Northwest Trolls in Washington. Frankie Feetsplinters, Jakob Two Trees, and Bruun Idun.

 The last Troll in this post is Bruun Idun (“Idun” for short – pronounced like “Eden”), playing a flute with a song for the orcas.
 It is a hike to get to him, and this does depend on where you park.
 If you park in the parking lot along Fauntleroy Way SW, there are numerous trails to take to get to him, and some are longer than others, so plan your hike.
 He is located near Coleman Pool, so that should help you prepare.

-The hike is relatively easy and very family-friendly, but it is not wheelchair accessible.
-Note: you start the hike at a higher elevation and have to hike down, so there are some steeper areas.
+The hike to Brunn Idun is relatively easy and very family-friendly, but it is not wheelchair accessible.
+This does depend on where you park.
+If you park in the parking lot along Fauntleroy Way SW, there are numerous trails to take to get to him, and some are longer than others, so plan your hike.
+He is located near Coleman Pool, so that should help you prepare.
+Note: You start the hike at a higher elevation and have to hike down, so there are some steeper areas.

 On your way, there are some great views of the Olympic Mountains.
 This is a great hike, and you get views of the bluffs along with the beach below.